Welcome to the Bridge

 The Bridge is a self-contained Hub dedicated to year 7 students, based in its own building with its own social space and classrooms.

 The Bridge provides a happy and secure environment where students feel at home quickly and feel confident enough to make rapid progress as they start to build their brighter future.
 Most year 7 lessons are taught within the Bridge’s newly refurbished building.
 The Bridge provides a warm welcome for all new Bridge students transitioning from Primary School to Barr’s Hill School.

-The Bridge is led by Mrs Curtis an experienced Assistant Headteacher, who will ensure that every student achieves their potential and demonstrates outstanding character in everything they do.
-The Bridge team includes Mrs Enchiverria-White, who is an experienced year 6 teacher who will ensure that the students show outstanding progress no matter what their starting point.
-Students are offered additional support to reach their full potential.
+The Bridge is led by Mrs Hayer, an experienced Assistant Headteacher who ensures that every student achieves their potential and demonstrates outstanding character in everything they do.
+She is supported by a team of experienced colleagues who will ensure that students in The Bridge show outstanding progress no matter what their starting point.

 A special curriculum for Year 7s

 All Year 7 students will take part in a carefully crafted curriculum that encompasses traditional academic subjects such as English and Maths taught by our specialist Faculty Teachers, plus a range of cross curricular learning experiences.
 They will have one teacher for Humanities for 5 hours per week rather than 3 teachers.
 They will also take part in fantastic ‘Create’ projects that cover Art, Design and Technology, Textiles, Photography, Cooking, Drama, Music and Dance.